kruegert/krueger-lab/index.md

 {% capture text %}

-Explore our current and past projects and grant fundings and learn about their motivation, aims, and impacts.
+Explore our research focus areas for visualization and visual analytics (integrating machine learning), ranging from biomedical and geographical applications.
+We work closely with domain experts to design, develop, and evaluate scalable approaches, prototypes, and full-fledged open-source software.
 {%
   include button.html
   link="projects"